sassykrishna-049/Machine-Learning-Project/README.md

 NOTE:To Ignore file or folder from git we can write name of file/folder in .gitignore file

-To check teh git status
+To check the git status
 ```
 git status
 ```